-Please be advised that some or all of the information contained in this document may not be applicable to some businesses or places of work and may not include all information necessary for certain businesses and places of work.
+Please be advised that this document does not supersede the Restore Illinois plan which establishes when businesses in Illinois are permitted to open.
+Additional information about Phase 3 was recently released and can be found here.
+Further, some or all of the information contained in this document may not be applicable to some businesses or places of work and may not include all information necessary for certain businesses and places of work.
 This document does not attempt to address any health, safety and other work place requirements in place prior to the age of COVID 19.
 As COVID circumstances continue to evolve, so will the public health and safety recommendations and requirements, and as a result this document may not include all current governmental or health expert requirements and recommendations.
-We strongly advise before implementing any of the practices and procedures contained herein, you carefully evaluate all and consult with your own legal counsel and other advisors regarding the legality, applicability and potential efficacy of this information in your place of business and to determine what if any other recommendations or requirements may apply to your business.
+We strongly advise that before implementing any of the practices and procedures contained herein, you carefully evaluate all and consult with your own legal counsel and other advisors regarding the legality, applicability and potential efficacy of this information in your place of business and to determine what if any other recommendations or requirements may apply to your business.

 Each business should make its own decisions based on its review of the applicable laws and in consultation with its advisors.
-The Decatur Regional Chamber of Commerce is not responsible for a business's decisions arising out of, or related to, the adoption, or decision not to adopt, any of the practices or procedures contained in this guide.
+The Greater Springfield Chamber of Commerce is not responsible for a business's decisions arising out of, or related to, the adoption, or decision not to adopt, any of the practices or procedures contained in this guide.